 Our GED Program

-Our daytime program will be held Tuesdays and Thursdays, from 9:00 am to noon at Employment Skills Center.
-Registration and orientation for the daytime classes will be held on January 16 and 18 from 9:00 to noon.
+Our daytime program will be held Tuesdays and Thursdays, from 9:00 am to 12:00 pm at Employment Skills Center.
+Registration and orientation for the daytime classes will be held on September 4 & 6 from 9:00 to 11:30 am.
 Please plan to attend both dates!

 Our evening program will be held Tuesdays and Thursdays, from 6:00 to 8:30 pm at Carlisle High School’s Fowler Building, Room F01.
-Registration and orientation for the evening class will not be held on January 16 as scheduled due to the weather.
-We will now hold Registration and Orientation on Thursday, January 18 and Tuesday, January 23 from 6:00 to 8:30 pm in the Fowler Building.
+Registration and orientation for the evening class will be held on September 4 & 6 from 6:00 to 8:30 pm in the Fowler Building.
 Please plan to attend both dates!

 Our GED® class prepares adults without a high school diploma to take the GED® (General Educational Development) tests.
 The GED® is a group of subject tests that covers the core academic areas of a high school curriculum.
 It is a nationally recognized high school equivalency credential.
 We provide lessons in Language Arts (Reading and Writing), Mathematics, Science, and Social Studies.
 Instruction is tailored to meet individual student needs.
 We have helped hundreds of students pass their GED® tests and move on to better jobs and higher education.
 View our GED brochure here.